Bitmap Fonts

 chars[ currentChar ].h = cellH;

-However, most characters will not all have the same x offsets and widths.
+However, most characters will not all have the same x offsets or widths.
 So we go through the each of the cells to set the unique clip rectangles of each character.

-However, most characters will not all have the same x offsets and widths.
+However, most characters will not all have the same x offsets or widths.
 So we go through the each of the cells to set the unique clip rectangles of each character.

 //Go through pixel columns